-Ecommerce is huge.
+E-commerce is huge.
 It had been growing steadily since the start of the new century but it soared in popularity during the Covid pandemic when traditional retail was effectively shut down for months.
-By 2021 the global value of ecommerce sales reached over $5 trillion and this is expected to increase to $8.1 trillion by 2026 .
+By 2021 the global value of e-commerce sales reached over $5 trillion and this is expected to increase to $8.1 trillion by 2026 .
 It has become an essential part of the retail sector, as both a purely online phenomenon and in tandem with physical operations.
-Businesses that reacted slowly to this change have been punished, losing market share to more agile, visionary businesses who recognized that ecommerce is the future.
+Businesses that reacted slowly to this change have been punished, losing market share to more agile, visionary businesses that recognized that e-commerce is the future.

 That’s not to say that success comes easily.
-In order to attract customers and grow your business, you need an ecommerce website that fulfils the exacting expectations of consumers.
+In order to attract customers and grow your business, you need an e-commerce website that fulfills the exacting expectations of consumers.
 The challenges are numerous and getting people to visit your store is simply the first.
 You need to make them stay and, most importantly of all, buy.